William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

   - Knife Making
   - Musical Instrument Making
   - from high quality scrap steel from a Swiss business
-  - using charcoal made from scrap wood from Zimmerei Hirschi
+  - forged using charcoal made from scrap wood from Zimmerei Hirschi

 Glockenspiel
   - built with 2nd hand cow bells